Questaal Home

 Take care that these delimiters are distinct from the delimiter separating arguments to dos,

-and also the one separating batch commands if you are using batch mode.
+as well as the one separating batch commands if you are using batch mode.

 • nw=n Refine the given energy mesh by interpolating Σ to an n multiple of the given energy mesh. n must be an integer.